JosephGeoBenjamin/FGVC_with-Barlow-Twins-Loss/README.md

 ```

+## Acknowledgement
-Note: Completed as part of CV703 Course work of MBZUAI.
+Completed as part of CV703 Course work of MBZUAI.
-Most codes are written from scratch up with reference and *taken codes* are cited then asn there.
+Most codes are written from scratch up with reference and *taken codes* are cited then and there.